apache/buildstream/doc/source/core_framework.rst

 Plugin API reference
 ====================
-The core public APIs are of interest to anyone who wishes to implement custom :mod:`Element <buildstream.element>` or :mod:`Source <buildstream.source>` plugins, and can also be useful for working on BuildStream itself.
+The core public APIs are of interest to anyone who wishes to implement custom :mod:`Element <buildstream2.element>` or :mod:`Source <buildstream2.source>` plugins, and can also be useful for working on BuildStream itself.

 .. toctree::
    :maxdepth: 1

-   buildstream.types
+   buildstream2.types
-   buildstream.plugin
+   buildstream2.plugin
-   buildstream.source
+   buildstream2.source
-   buildstream.element
+   buildstream2.element
-   buildstream.buildelement
+   buildstream2.buildelement
-   buildstream.scriptelement
+   buildstream2.scriptelement
-   buildstream.sandbox.sandbox
+   buildstream2.sandbox.sandbox
-   buildstream.utils
+   buildstream2.utils
-   buildstream.testing
+   buildstream2.testing